BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/materialPlugins.md

     return {
       // first, define the UBO with the correct type and size.
       ubo: [{ name: "myColor", size: 3, type: "vec3" }],
-      // now, on the fragment shader, add the uniform itself.
+      // now, on the fragment shader, add the uniform itself in case uniform buffers are not supported by the engine
       fragment: `#ifdef COLORIFY
                     uniform vec3 myColor;
                 #endif`,